kubernetes/enhancements/keps/sig-auth/2579-psp-replacement/README.md

 Each step in the rollout could be overridden with a flag (e.g. force the admission plugin to step N)

-### Custom Profiles

-Allow custom profile levels to be statically configured.
-E.g.
-`--extra-pod-security-levels=host-network`.
-Custom profiles are ignored by the built-in admission plugin, and must be handled completely by a 3rd party webhook (including the dry-run implementation, if desired).

 ### Custom Warning Messages

 An optional `pod-security.kubernetes.io/warn-message` annotation can be used to return a custom